So It’s Your First Holiday Sober…

 - Buddy up.
 Try to attend functions with other sober people.
 Having at least one person who understands what you are attempting is vital.

 - Drink up.
 You’re sober!
 Have something in your hand.
-My preferred drink is cranberry and soda water (but I will occasionally confirm the bartender that there is no booze in the drink).
+My preferred drink is cranberry and soda water (but I will occasionally confirm with the bartender that there is no booze in the drink).
 I have a friend who brings lollipops to parties so she has a treat.

 - Be direct.
 Don’t be afraid to tell people that you don’t drink.
 Additionally, don’t feel compelled to tell people why.
 Most will accept your response the first time without the “why”.